 Phytoplankton analyses shall be completed using the inverted microscope procedure of Utermohl as described by Lund et al. (1958).
 Subsamples shall be settled in a 5 milliliter inverted microscope settling chamber for approximately 24 hours prior to counting.
 Replicate fields of view located in a transect across the center of the counting chamber shall be enumerated at a magnification of at least 500 times until the entire transect has been enumerated or at least 500 algal units have been counted.
 An algal unit is 1 single cell, 1 colony, or 1 filament.
 Results shall be expressed as units per milliliter.
-Algal units shown in Table MP-3 shall be identified to the species level and other algal units in the samples shall be identified to the genus level.
+Algal units shown in Table MP-3 shall be identified to the species level and other algal units in the samples shall be identified to the species level and other algal units in the samples shall be identified to the species level.